ConsonanceTrad/obsidian-task-ai/README.md

 - Yuyu AI fabrication, you can design or record memory without any additional costs, which means that you can design the periodic time.
 - **Use AI fabrication，You can use natural language form** Freely set the time, item etc. can be separated and not required.
 - For example, if you wish to move forward at the end of the second month of each month, you will be able to use the normal time designation, write your own words, further design, change usage, and the result will be abstracted and forgotten.
 Use AI, you don't have to worry about the cost of time, so you can understand it yourself.

-## AI News
-- The AI ​​message is on the right side, so you can see the information that the AI ​​generates, and the information that follows.
-- AI information general automatic time-cut format copying information historical news articles
-- You can also pass through the following points, and enter the first step in the AI ​​question.
-- The AI ​​generation command will not be displayed at this time.